 Board of Directors

 Tim Damschroder, of Ann Arbor, is a member of Bodman PLC, where he heads the Business Practice Group, advising clients in matters involving mergers and acquisitions, corporate finance, general business, corporate governance, securities offerings, and tax.
 He served on the board of directors of the Washtenaw United Way, the Washtenaw County Red Cross, and on the advisory group of Ann Arbor Angels.
-Damschroder holds bachelor’s degree from the University of Michigan and a degree from the University of Detroit School of Law.
+Damschroder holds a bachelor’s degree from the University of Michigan and a degree from the University of Detroit School of Law.
 He represents the general public.

 Lynn Alexander, of Bloomfield Hills, is senior vice president and chief marketing officer for Presbyterian Villages of Michigan.
 She also serves as president of Your Aging Well Advisor, a consulting and education firm for consumers over 50.
 Alexander has served on the Commission on Services to the Aging and as director of the Michigan Office of Services to the Aging.
 She also has experience with the White House Conference on Aging, the Help America Vote Act Advisory Council, and the Elder Abuse Reporting Protocol advisory group and maintains involvement in several community organizations.
 Alexander holds a bachelor’s in social work from Defiance College and earned a master’s degree in psychology from Lone Mountain College, which is now known as the University of San Francisco.
 She represents the interests of senior citizens.